-- The UK is still generally respected around the world.
+The UK is still generally respected around the world.
 It's worth flying the flag and making it clear that you're based here.

-- Handling payments should be straightforward.
+Handling payments should be straightforward.
 If you allow buyers to pay by card then your payment card provider sorts out any currency exchange.
 You'll get sterling but your customer will be charged in their local currency.
 You don't have to make any changes to your store, although you could show an indicative price in euros and dollars.

-- The biggest risk when selling overseas is fraud.
-Orders from abroad are more likely to be from scammers, simply because it's easier to get away with across borders.
+The biggest risk when selling overseas is fraud.
+Orders from abroad are more likely to be from scammers, simply because it's easier to get away with fraud across international borders.
 Many fraud prevention systems, such as address checking, don't work with overseas cards.
 You can evaluate the fraud risk by contacting your bank or payment service provider.
 It's also worth speaking to other businesses in your sector to see if they've had problems.

-- Finally, be aware of the currency risk if you decide to show prices in the customer's local currency.
+Finally, be aware of the currency risk if you decide to show prices in the customer's local currency.
 To minimise this risk, your website should dynamically recalculate prices in line with the latest exchange rates.

-Chris Barling is chairman of SellerDeck, a company he co-founded in 1996.
-An ecommerce expert, enthusiastic entrepreneur and business angel, Chris has a passion for helping small businesses take advantage of new technology.
-He has over 30 year' experience in the IT industry.
+Chris Barling is the Chairman of Powered Now, a company he co-founded.
+An enthusiastic entrepreneur and business angel, Chris has a passion for helping small businesses take advantage of new technology.
+He has over 40 year' experience in the IT industry.